T. J. Bruce

-Thomas Joseph Bruce (born March 29, 1982) is an American college baseball coach, who is the current associate head baseball coach for the TCU Horned Frogs.
+Thomas Joseph Bruce (born March 29, 1982) is an American college baseball coach, who is the current head baseball coach for the Long Beach State Dirtbags.
 He served as head coach of the Nevada Wolf Pack (2016–2022).

 Early life and college baseball career

 Born in Torrance, California, Bruce graduated from St. John Bosco High School in 2000.
 In high school, Bruce played baseball and soccer and earned all-state honors as a senior shortstop for the baseball team.

 After high school, Bruce attended a local junior college, Cerritos College, for two years and played on the baseball team, batting .312 with 30 RBI in the 2001 and 2002 seasons.
 Bruce transferred to Texas Tech, batting .321 with 38 RBI.

 Bruce transferred to California State University, Long Beach for his senior season and played one season for the Long Beach State Dirtbags in 2004 under head coach Mike Weathers, batting .186 with 11 RBI in 40 games with 31 starts, helping Long Beach State host an NCAA Super Regional.